awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-hotspots-detection.md

    The code reads rows in the `SOURCE_SQL_STREAM_001`, analyzes it for significant hotspots, and writes the resulting data to another in\-application stream \(`DESTINATION_SQL_STREAM`\)\.
 You use pumps to insert rows in in\-application streams\.
 For more information, see [In\-Application Streams and Pumps](streams-pumps.md)\.

-1. **Configure the output** – Configure the application output to send data from the application to an external destination, which is another Kinesis data stream\.
-Review the hotspot scores and determine what scores indicate that a hotspot occured \(and that you need to be alerted\)\.
+1. **Configure the output** – You configure the application output to send data from the application to an external destination, which is another Kinesis data stream\.
+Review the hotspot scores and determine what scores indicate that a hotspot occurred \(and that you need to be alerted\)\.
 You can use an AWS Lambda function to further process hotspot information and configure alerts\.

 1. **Verify the output** – The example includes a JavaScript application that reads data from the output stream and displays it graphically, so you can view the hotspots that the application generates in real time\.